Paul Simon wraps up farewell tour back home

+“How much fun is it to sing a song about Corona in Corona?” he said.

+The former high school baseball player brought out a glove and a ball, saying he wanted to play catch.
+He twice threw the ball into the audience and the return throws sailed over his head.
+But on the third, Simon caught a perfect strike.

-A staple of the folk-rock scene with Garfunkel, Simon explored music from around the world as a solo artist, most notably “Graceland” and its African influences.
-His recent work has been his most musically challenging, and in his new disc he revisits overlooked songs from the past four decades.
+His 26-song set spanned more than 50 years.
+A staple of the 1960s folk-rock scene with Garfunkel, Simon explored music from around the world as a solo artist.
+His band contained guitarists from Nigeria and South Africa, and a classical sextet.
+His recent work has been his most musically challenging, and in a new disc he revisits overlooked songs from the past four decades.
 He’s a Rock and Roll Hall of Fame member for both stages of his career.

-The return to New York raised memories of Simon’s two iconic shows in Manhattan’s Central Park, in 1981 with Garfunkel and in 1991 on his own.
-He played two nights in Madison Square Garden earlier this week.
+The only references to Garfunkel were a couple of fleeting pictures during a nostalgic montage on the video screen.
+As Simon prepared to sing “Bridge Over Troubled Water,” he said that “I’m going to reclaim my lost child.”
+He had originally given the giant hit to Garfunkel to sing.

 An often dour performer, Simon has been animated and talkative during the final shows.
 He seems eager for the freedom that awaits him, said Robert Hilburn, who wrote the biography “Paul Simon: A Life” that was released this spring.